pingcap/docs/tidb-cloud/airbyte.md

 ---
-title: Connect Airbyte with TiDB
+title: Use Airbyte to Extract, Load and Transform Data
 summary: Learn how to use Airbyte TiDB connector.
 ---

-# Connect Airbyte with TiDB
+# Use Airbyte to Extract, Load and Transform Data

-[Airbyte](https://airbyte.com/) is an open-source data integration engine that helps you consolidate your data in your data warehouses, lakes, and databases.
+[Airbyte](https://airbyte.com/) is an open-source data integration engine to build Extract, Load, Transform (ELT) pipelines and consolidate your data in your data warehouses, data lakes, and databases.
 This document shows how to connect Airbyte to TiDB as a source or a destination.

 ## Deploy Airbyte